Blotch3D/Blotch3D/README.md

 -   Implement fog

+-   Define ambient lighting, and up to three point-light sources.
+(More lights can be defined if a custom shader is used.)

 -   Build for many platforms (currently supports all Microsoft Windows platforms, iOS, Android, MacOS, Linux, PS4, PSVita, Xbox One, and Switch).